Optimizing Electronic Structure Simulations on a Trapped-ion Quantum Computer using Problem Decomposition: Introduction

 Electronic structure simulation is an essential tool for understanding chemical properties of molecules.
 It is a basis for contemporary materials design and drug discovery.
 Performing accurate electronic structure simulations on classical computers requires a great amount of computational resources.
 In particular, they grow exponentially with the system size when employing the full configuration interaction (full CI) method, which calculates the exact solution of the electronic Schr\"{o}dinger equation in a given basis set.
-Quantum computing, a computing paradigm that leverages the laws of quantum physics, promises to deliver scalable and accurate electronic structure calculations~\cite{Manin:1980, Feynman:1982} beyond the reach of classical computers.
+Quantum computing, a computing paradigm that leverages the laws of quantum physics, has the potential to deliver scalable and accurate electronic structure calculations~\cite{Manin:1980, Feynman:1982} beyond the reach of classical computers.

 Quantum computing technologies are rapidly advancing, and there has been major progress in simulating molecular systems in the last two \mbox{decades~\cite{Aspuru-Guzik:2005, Peruzzo:2014, OMalley:2016, Shen:2017, Kandala:2017, Hempel:2018, Nam:2019, McCaskey:2019, Rice:2020, Stober:2020, Arute:2020}}.
 However, simulating the electronic structure of industrially relevant molecular systems on today's noisy, intermediate-scale quantum (NISQ) devices~\cite{Preskill:2018} will require systematically scalable, robust methods that allow a given problem to be represented by a small number of qubits and shallow quantum circuits.
-Without these methods, the stringent constraints of NISQ devices will inhibit their ability to perform high-accuracy simulations of larger molecular systems, particularly those systems where the electron correlation is strong.

-The treatment of electron correlation is necessary for applying electronic structure calculations to make accurate predictions about the process of a chemical reaction.
-Calculating the molecular energy remains a challenge, even for small systems, without limiting the number of configurations or the number of electrons active in performing the electronic structure calculations on NISQ devices.
+The treatment of electron correlation is also necessary for applying electronic structure calculations to make accurate predictions about the process of a chemical reaction.
+Calculating the molecular energy remains a challenge, even for small systems, without limiting the number of configurations or the number of electrons active in performing the electronic structure calculations.
+Without being able to treat correlations in a scalable way, the stringent constraints of NISQ devices will inhibit their ability to perform high-accuracy simulations of larger molecular systems, particularly those systems where the electron correlation is strong.